 Thus the feed now becomes qualified with the expectation of appearing on free listings along with “Buy on Google” Feeds without doing a lot.
 The main prerequisite here is that the sellers must have the ability to ship the items to the customers in the US in the shortest time possible.

-It would be ideal if sellers can set up an online store, but it is not required essentially, for selling on Google Shopping Actions.
-Despite what might be expected, to be qualified for Free postings, venders need an online store for supporting product page.
+It would be ideal if sellers can set up an online store, but it is not required essentially, for selling on Buy On Google.
+Despite what might be expected, to be qualified for Free postings, vendors need an online store for supporting product pages.

 What Comprises the Google Shopping Listings?

 Between organic and inorganic listings, here are what one can find on Google Shopping:

 - Sponsored Products: Products from the Google Ads